PLACES OF INTEREST IN SOLINGEN

-And the industry is still booming in the Bergisch city.
-Cutting implements, cutlery and scissors are still made in factories using traditional handicrafts.
+Industry is still booming in the Bergisch city today.
+Cutting utensils, cutlery and scissors are still made in factories in the traditional way.
 “Made in Solingen” stands for innovation, quality and design.
 See for yourself!

 Original or fake?
-This is the question asked at Museum Plagiarius in Südpark Solingen.
-From there, the Korkenziehertrasse (corkscrew line) leads directly to Gräfrath.
-On Shank’s pony or by bicycle, you head off on a historical journey: this is what the Bergisches Land looked like before industrialisation took its course.
-Today, the imposing cloister church is still enthroned above the little timber-framed buildings of the old town.
+This is the question you will be asking at the Plagiarius Museum in Solingen’s Südpark.
+From there, the Korkenziehertrasse leads straight to Gräfrath with its historic town centre.
+Here, you can set off on foot or by bike on an exciting journey through history.
+Discover what the Bergisches Land looked like before industrialisation ran its course.
+Today, the imposing cloister church still towers above the small slate houses in the old town.

-A technological wonder has been impressing for over 100 years: Müngsten Bridge high above the Wupper.
-Germany’s highest railway bridge connects Solingen and its neighbour, Remscheid.
-Below, at Brückenpark Müngsten, you can cross the river by transporter bridge.
-From there it’s on to Schloss Burg and straight into the middle ages.
-An impressive stone structure with battlements, a keep, a knights’ hall and a weapons collection await you.
-Treat yourself to a Bergische Kaffeetafel (coffee and snacks) with a view while you are there.
+A marvel of engineering has been an impressive sight for over 125 years: the Müngsten Bridge high above the river Wupper.
+Germany’s highest railway bridge links Solingen with the neighbouring city of Remscheid.
+Those with a head for heights can venture to a height of 100 metres on the spectacular bridge walkway.
+Down in the Brückenpark Müngsten, you can cross the river on the transporter bridge.
+From there it’s on to Schloss Burg and straight into to the Middle Ages.
+The castle is an impressive stone structure with battlements, keep, knights’ hall and weapons collection.
+You should definitely enjoy a Bergische Kaffeetafel (coffee and snacks) with a view while you are there.